 1.3 Problematic Dependence on Foreign Fuel Sources

-Processing of oil into useable fuels has also increased.
-At one point in 2015, the price of gasoline nationwide stayed at >$3.50/gal, but then, the price has dropped down to as low as $2.00/gal.
+As seen in Figure 1.5a, there are major fluctuations in gasoline prices in the last years.
 As we will discuss in a later lesson, there are several aspects that contribute to the price of gasoline.
-Figure 1.5a is a graphic that shows the price volatility for gasoline from December 2005 - December 2015, and Figure 1.5b shows a breakdown of what goes into the price of gasoline.
+Figure 1.5a is a graphic that shows the price volatility for gasoline from 2011 - 2020, and Figure 1.5b shows a breakdown of what goes into the price of gasoline.
 Figures 1.6a and 1.6b are similar graphics, but for diesel.

 And even though coal isn't the "popular" fuel currently, almost 40% of electricity generation comes from coal.
 Power plants began switching to natural gas in the last few years because it was quite inexpensive in 2012, and there is a common belief that natural gas would put less carbon in the atmosphere than coal because of the molecular ratio of hydrogen to carbon (natural gas, CH4, 4:1; petroleum, CH2, 2:1; and coal, CH, 2:1).
 However, there are also issues with natural gas that we will discuss in another section.
-Figure 1.8 shows the price variation in coal over recent years.
+Figure 1.7 shows the price variation in coal over recent years.
 When the price of oil increased in 2010, so did the price of coal.
 However, as natural gas prices went down, so did prices for coal.
-The price of coal per short ton was $40.00 in 2016.
 However, the price of coal typically has a range depending on the use of it (higher quality coal is used to make a carbon material called coke, a material that is used in the manufacturing of various metal materials).
 Lower priced coal tends to be coal that has more "bad actors" such as sulfur and nitrogen (we will discuss in another lesson) or higher water content or lower energy content.